 Den Haag, Leiden, Wassenaar, Scheveningen

-Bike along Scheveningen, where King William I set foot ashore on 30 November 1813 and was subsequently inaugurated as sovereign of our country.
-In Wassenaar you will find the De Paauw estate that was owned by Prince Frederik of Oranje-Nassau (1797-1881).
-In addition, this cycle route takes you through the real polder village of Stompwijk, which is known for all its drawbridges and swing bridges.
-This place was already created in the 13th century by large-scale reclamation of the Wilde Veenen and was called Stompwijc at the time.
+Cycle past Scheveningen, where King Willem I set foot on 30 November 1813 and was subsequently inaugurated as sovereign of our country.
+In Wassenaar, you will find De Paauw country estate, which was owned by Prince Frederik van Oranje-Nassau (1797-1881).

 Here you can expand your route with pitstops